 My father was a man rich in many ways except in courage.
 He lacked the courage to affirm us or protect us or our interests from her games and her power.
 At least as far as I know.
 Perhaps it could have been worse.

 I have come here now however to fulfill a call of my heavenly father for her sake.

-She, and her children would not let us, his first wife’s children, know even where they placed his ashes.
-We where kept outside of their sphere, orphaned while yet youth at the death of my mother in a car accident.
-I don’t think it ever occurred to them that we where alone in the world and really loved him and needed him to be allowed to be our father too.
+She, and her children would not let us, know even where they placed his ashes.
+We were kept outside of their sphere, orphaned while yet youth at the death of my mother in a car accident.
+I don’t think it ever occurred to them that we were alone in the world and really loved him and needed him to be allowed to be our father too.
 It was inconvenient for them.
 They have power and like it as she did.

 The abused become abusers and blame their victims as their perpetrators did.
-I must forgive.
+I must forgive, again.

 He, my father said that to me once.
 Once when I was invited to some family function and I did not have the grace to go.
 “You must forgive” said he.
 “I have forgiven, but you do not need to volunteer for more abuse if things have not changed”, said I. They had not changed as far as I could tell.
 They have not changed yet.
 But I must forgive for my sake and now for the sake of her eternal soul.

 Pride is a nasty, vile thing.
 Pride keeps one from saying and doing those humiliating things required for relational restoration and reconciliation in families.